Trichoniscoides saeroeensis Lohmander, 1924

-Although widely distributed around the entire coastline of Britain and Ireland, it is not confined to coastal habitats.
-It has been recorded up to 12km inland deep inside limestone caves and mines, and on the summits of limestone mountains.
+Although widely distributed around the entire coastline of Britain and Ireland, Trichoniscoides saeroeensis is not confined to coastal habitats.
+It has been recorded up to 12 km inland deep inside limestone caves and mines, and on the summits of limestone mountains.

-None-the-less, it is typically found in the supralittoral zone associated with coastal erosion banks, sparsely vegetated shingle or salt marsh strandline.
-Here it tends to occur several centimetres below the surface, where damp peaty soil occurs and most easily collected by turning large partly embedded stones.
+It is typically found in the supralittoral zone associated with coastal erosion banks, sparsely vegetated shingle or salt marsh strandline.
+Here it tends to occur several centimetres below the surface, where damp peaty soil occurs.
+It is most easily collected by turning large partly embedded stones, but also on the tap roots of sea-shore plants.
 It is often found with Haplophthalmus mengii.